+In the HPMS, upload the following:

+2009 Audited Financial Statement

+Financial Plan

+Financial Disclosure

 Service Area

 The purpose of the service area attestations is to clearly define what areas will be served by the Medicare Advantage organization.
-A service area for local Medicare Advantage plans is defined as a geographic area composed of a county or multiple counties while a service area for Medicare Advantage regional plans is a region approved by CMS.
-The Medicare Advantage maps requested below are intended to provide CMS reviewers with a visual understanding of boundaries (e.g., traffic arteries), physical attributes (e.g., rivers, lakes, mountains) and location of facilities to ensure that Medicare Advantage organizations have adequate network of resources relative to geographic factors.
-The following attestations were developed to implement the regulations ofCFR 422.2.
+A service area for local Medicare Advantage plans is defined as a geographic area composed of a county or multiple counties, while a service area for Medicare Advantage regional plans is a region approved by CMS.
+The Medicare Advantageinformation requested below are intended to provide CMS reviewers with a visual understanding of boundaries (e.g., traffic arteries), physical attributes (e.g., rivers, lakes, mountains) and location of facilities to ensure that Medicare Advantage organizations have adequate network of resources relative to geographic factors.
+The following attestations were developed to implement the regulations of4242 CFR 422.2.

-In HPMS, complete the table below:
+In the HPMS, complete the table below: